 The nation’s prevention professionals play an essential role in helping communities address pressing substance abuse and other behavioral health challenges, including underage drinking, prescription drug misuse, and a surge in opioid use.
 It is critical that these dedicated professionals have up-to-date training, knowledge, and support so they can best serve populations in need.

-The CAPT provides the following services:
+The CAPT provided the following services:

-The CAPT has supported training and technical assistance for tens of thousands of substance abuse and behavioral health providers, policymakers, and program leaders in all 50 U.S. states, jurisdictions, and tribal entities.
+The CAPT supported training and technical assistance for tens of thousands of substance abuse and behavioral health providers, policymakers, and program leaders in all 50 U.S. states, jurisdictions, and tribal entities.